DIY Picket Fence Construction: Step-by-Step Guide

 Ensuring Your Fence Posts Are Level

-Attaching Rails and Pickets
+Attaching Rails and Pickets: Spacing and Fastening

 Measuring and Cutting Rails to Length